AustinOldham/RadialGradient/README.md

+### Warning: This guide is currently out of date.
+It will be updated soon.

 # RadialGradient

 A C++ class used to generate a variety of radial gradients.
 This was created as part of another one of my projects and is not polished yet.

 ## Tutorial: